Verify the OS, GPU, Docker, and Python are available before installing anything.

 NOTE

-If you see failed to verify inference endpoint or failed to connect (for example because the gateway cannot reach the host IP from inside its container), add --no-verify to skip endpoint verification: openshell inference set --provider local-ollama --model nemotron-3-super:120b --no-verify.
-Ensure Ollama is running and listening on all interfaces (see Step 5).
+If you see failed to verify inference endpoint or failed to connect (for example because the gateway cannot reach the host IP from inside its container), add --no-verify to skip endpoint verification: openshell inference set --provider local-vllm --model nvidia/Qwen3.6-35B-A3B-NVFP4 --no-verify.
+Ensure the vLLM server is running and reachable on the Spark's IP (see Step 5).

 Verify the configuration: